 - Usually considered the central focus of the SCA.
 Usually held at a rented site (church, fraternal-order hall, community center, YMCA camp, etc.) or a public park.
 Most events are on Saturdays, from late morning to late evening, but some are on Sundays, some are just an afternoon or evening, many are a whole weekend, and a few last a week or longer.

-- An event often includes such activities as a “heavy-weapons” tournament (swords, spears, battle-axes, etc.), a fencing tournament, an archery tournament, musical or theatrical entertainment, dancing, classes, etc.
+- An event often includes such activities as an armored combat tournament (swords, spears, battle-axes, etc.), a fencing tournament, an archery tournament, musical or theatrical entertainment, dancing, classes, etc.

 - Local events

-- An event organized by a local group (Canton, Province, etc.) and intended for mostly local people, although if the event is announced in the Kingdom newsletter, anybody can attend.
+- An event organized by a local group (Canton, Province, etc.) and intended for mostly local people, although if the event is announced in the Kingdom newsletter and appears on the Kingdom event calendar, anybody can attend.
 Usually under a hundred people.

 - Kingdom events

 - Typically larger events of several hundred people, who may have travelled hundreds of miles to get there.
 Some are tied to a time of year, e.g. Twelfth Night; some are focused around a particular tournament or ceremony, e.g. Coronation, Crown Tourney, Archery Champions, Fencing Champions, Bardic Champions, etc; and some are simply large events that traditionally draw people from all over the Kingdom.

 - Inter-kingdom events